 Preparing for cardiac ablation

-- Damage to the heart’s electrical system
+- damage to the heart’s electrical system, requiring a pacemaker

-- Heart attack
+- heart attack